arya-araban/silonix-kucoin-buyer-bot/README.md

 - In order to place sell orders instantaneously after buy order fulfilled, press pg-up to place limit sell order on highest bid order, or pg-down to place market sell order.
 Note that Market selling guarantees your sell order will go through

 ## ⚠️ Disclaimer
-Even though this bot generally has a high success rate, it does not guarantee profit, so risk only what you can afford to lose.<br/> I will not be held responsible for any losses you make.
+Even though this bot generally has a high success rate, it does not guarantee profit, so risk only what you can afford to lose.
+I will not be held responsible for any losses you make.
 ## 💖 Made profit?
 Show support!
 During the development of this project I envisioned that I would monotize it, However, due to my love for open-source, I've decided to share this application free of charge.
 If it has been useful to you, it would go a great way to show your support.